 .
 Write how the site makes you feel.

 Post the link to the bad website along with the answers for the three questions into a new page in your E-Portfolio.
 Make sure you have a list of at least 5 reasons why it is that bad according to the Principles of UI Design.

 - 2) Class 2 – Present the “really bad site” you have chosen as well as the list of at least 5 reasons based on the Principles of UI Design why it is that bad.
 Be ready to defend your reasons.

-- 3) Class 3 – You are expected to create a proposal offering the information architecture (site map) and a new design by drawing mock-up/wireframes for two pages ( home page and a second page).
-Post to your WordPress site.
+- 3) Class 3 – You are expected to create a proposal offering the information architecture (site map) and a new design by drawing mock-up/wireframes for two pages ( home page and a second page) for web or phone in Photoshop (jpg).
+Post to your E-portfolio site.

-- 6) Class 6 – Present the final interactive mock-up with four functional/linked pages in html.
+- 6) Class 6 – Create the other two pages and implement an interactive prototype for Web in XD with four functional/linked pages.

 Your redesigned static digital mock-up doesn’t need to be fully functional – it can be a still Photoshop layout of the homepage – BUT it must address the issues you pointed out as not working in the original “bad” design presentation.